Amauna/ScriptTools/docs/github_branch_workflow.md

 ## ⚡ Cloning a Specific Branch Directly (Avoid Nested Folders)

 **Problem:** When you clone a repo, it creates a folder with the repo name.
-If you're already in a folder with that name, you get nested folders like `Script-Tools/Script-Tools/`. *Dramatic gasp* Not on my watch, Cutie!
+If you're already in a folder with that name, you get nested folders like `Script-Tools/Script-Tools/`.
+This can be avoided by cloning directly into your current folder or specifying a custom folder name.

 **Solution:** Clone a specific branch directly into your current folder or a custom folder name.
 No nested mess, just clean organization. ✨